M66B/FairEmail/FAQ.md

 * GitHub version only: *read and write calendar data* (READ_CALENDAR/WRITE_CALENDAR): to [auto-store invitations](#faq186)

 [Optional permissions](https://developer.android.com/training/permissions/requesting) are supported on Android 6 Marshmallow and later only.
-On earlier Android versions you will be asked to grant the permissions on installing FairEmail.
+On earlier Android versions, you will be asked to grant the permissions on installing FairEmail.

 <br />